Speech & Hearing Science Degree

 Students will work with all types of people, including those with special needs, and/or marginalized individuals.
 Through CEL, students will gain a deeper understanding of the concept of health and educational disparities in our community.

-Cross-Cultural Competence using Interpreters
+Cross-Cultural Competence Using Interpreters

 To target the development of clinical skills when working with patients with limited English skills, students will engage in hands-on, instructor-led, role-playing scenarios to provide guided practice in how to interview patients using interpreters.
 The training scenarios will consist of a trio of students taking turns acting as a speech-language pathologist, patient/caregiver, and interpreter.